davidgasquez/dbt-devcontainer/README.md

 # Using `dbt` with Visual Studio Code `.devcontainer`

-Example repository showing how to use `dbt` with some extra goodies inside a Visual Studio Code `.devcontainer` environment.
+Example repository showcasing how to use `dbt` with some extra goodies inside a `.devcontainer` environment (Visual Studio Code, GitHub Codespaces, ...).

 ## Quickstart